mcnairsa/100-days-of-code/log.md

 ### Day ???/100: 07-12-2024
 **Today's Progress**:
-More work on the Dexign System project.
+More work on the Design System project.
 Colors sorted.

 **Thoughts:**
 Paring it back to what is actually asked for is hard.